octokit/octokit.net/CONTRIBUTING.md

 * Provide descriptive commit messages in the proper format (GitHub for Windows helps get the format correct).
 * Make sure you have added the necessary tests for your changes.
+* If you add a new file, update **all the csproj files**.
+If you can, make sure that your changes build on every platform but if that's a pain, don't worry about it.
 * Run _all_ the tests to assure nothing else was accidentally broken.

 ## Submitting Changes